+971 58 599 1922

 The more you push yourself in your extracurricular endeavours, the more you’ll develop these skills.
 If you’re passionate about coding, you might join the school coding club, where you’ll develop teamwork, problem solving and analytical thinking skills.

 But you could take that passion even further and create your own coding club, where you’ll develop goal setting, time management, prioritisation, leadership and public speaking skills.
+Learn more about how you can turn an idea into a portfolio of leadership projects.

 Phew!
 That’s a lot of responsibility.
 Each and every step will teach you a new skill you can use for the rest of your life.